 - Cook for a few seconds until it starts showing bubbles, flip it and cook the other side.

 - Cook the second side well until it gets bubbles and has many brown spots.

 - Flip it again and place it on the burner on high flame, it will puff up.

 - Remove from flame and apply ghee (clarified butter)

-- While cooking the first side only a few bubbles must form and only little to no browning of the bubbles must happen (you can check by lifting it from the skillet or tava)
+- While cooking the first side only a few bubbles must form with little to no browning to it (you can check by lifting it from the skillet or tava)